ayushpandeynp/nyuad-intro-to-im/finalProject/journal.md

 I added buttons to RECORD, RESET and UNDO.
 As I had already thought of it in the beginning and had created a good framework, the task became really easy.
 Any last minute modification wouldn't have been a tedious task because of having a strong framework setup.

 ### APR 27, 2021
-Now, I had to connect everything with the controller hardware.
-I wrote code for Arduino and tested out everything so that there was no issue in the Serial communication.
-I also added the circular indicators that changes as the value of potentiometer changes.
+Now, I had to connect everything with the controller.
+I wrote code for Arduino and tested everything out so there was no issue in the Serial communication.
+I also added the circular indicators that change as the value of potentiometer changes.

 ### APR 28, 2021
 Added some final touchups and experimented with the loopstation.
-It turned out to be more than what I had expected.
+It turned out to be more efficient than what I had expected.
 I was able to play all the notes smoothly and create weird as well as smooth tracks.

-I have created a demonstration video that plays Shape of You by Ed Sheeran through my loopstation.
+I then created a demonstration video that plays Shape of You by Ed Sheeran through the loopstation.

-PROJECT COMPLETE!
-CHEERS!
+**PROJECT COMPLETE!
+CHEERS!**

 Thank you!